pgMemento/pgMemento/README.md

 --------

 pgMemento logs DML changes inside a PostgreSQL database.
-These logs are bound to events and transactions and not validity intervals.
+These logs are bound to events and transactions and not timestamp-based validity intervals.
 Because of that it is also possible to rollback certain changes of the past and keeping the database consistent.

 pgMemento uses triggers to log the changes.
 Only deltas between OLD and NEW are stored in order to save disk space.
 Having only fragments of rows makes things a